-- · Insufficient competition in the mobile OS market and the app distribution service market - On the other hand, in general, even in a monopoly or oligopoly market, if there is sufficient entry pressure or there is active competition among incumbent oligopoly operators, market functions are expected to reduce competitive concern. - ⇒It is effective to create a healthy competitive environment in both markets through the measures in terms of competition policy such as increasing the scope for potential competitors to enter the market.
+- Insufficient competition in the mobile OS market and the app distribution service market - However, in general, even in a monopoly or oligopoly market, if there is sufficient entry pressure or active competition among incumbent oligopoly operators, market functions are expected to reduce competitive concerns. - ⇒It is effective to create a healthy competitive environment in both markets through measures in terms of competition policy such as increasing the scope for potential competitors to enter the market.

-App market and other smartphonerelated markets
+App market and other smartphone-related markets

-- · Eliminating violations by enforcing the AMA is effective against anticompetitive conducts. - However, the market definition and the proof of competitive harms may take time, and the verification of issues such as security may require highly specialized knowledge and a large amount of verification work. - ⇒It is effective to complement the enforcement of the AMA with the measures in terms of competition policy preventing the AMA violations and encouraging the improvement of potentially problematic behavior under the AMA. - The following three measures can be considered in terms of competition policy in order to create a healthy competitive environment in the mobile OS market and the app distribution service market and to complement the enforcement of the AMA with the measures in terms of competition policy preventing the AMA violations and encouraging the improvement of potentially problematic behavior under the AMA. - While it is desirable for Google and Apple to take the following measures, it is effective to secure them by law to the extent necessary to ensure the effectiveness of measures.
+- · Eliminating violations by enforcing the AMA is effective against anticompetitive conduct. - However, the market definition and proof of competitive harms may take time, and the verification of issues such as security may require highly specialized knowledge and a large amount of verification work. - ⇒It is effective to complement the enforcement of the AMA with measures in terms of competition policy preventing AMA violations and encouraging the improvement of potentially problematic behavior under the AMA. - The following three measures can be considered in terms of competition policy to create a healthy competitive environment in the mobile OS market and the app distribution service market and to complement the enforcement of the AMA with measures in terms of competition policy preventing AMA violations and encouraging the improvement of potentially problematic behavior under the AMA. - While it is desirable for Google and Apple to take the following measures, it is effective to secure them by law to the extent necessary to ensure the effectiveness of the measures.